fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 writing new private key to '/etc/letsencrypt/live/fleek-network-node.fleek.xyz/privkey.pem'
 -----

-### Starting nginx ...
-WARNING: The ADMIN_USER variable is not set.
-Defaulting to a blank string.
-WARNING: The ADMIN_PASSWORD variable is not set.
-Defaulting to a blank string.
-WARNING: The UID variable is not set.
-Defaulting to a blank string.
-WARNING: The GID variable is not set.
-Defaulting to a blank string.
-Recreating full-node_certbot_1 ... done
-Recreating full-node_nginx_1   ... done

-### Deleting dummy certificate for fleek-network-node.fleek.xyz ...
-WARNING: The ADMIN_USER variable is not set.
-Defaulting to a blank string.
-WARNING: The ADMIN_PASSWORD variable is not set.
-Defaulting to a blank string.
-WARNING: The UID variable is not set.
-Defaulting to a blank string.
-WARNING: The GID variable is not set.
-Defaulting to a blank string.
-Creating full-node_certbot_run ... done

-### Requesting Let's Encrypt certificate for fleek-network-node.fleek.xyz ...
-WARNING: The ADMIN_USER variable is not set.
-Defaulting to a blank string.
-WARNING: The ADMIN_PASSWORD variable is not set.
-Defaulting to a blank string.
-WARNING: The UID variable is not set.
-Defaulting to a blank string.
-WARNING: The GID variable is not set.
-Defaulting to a blank string.
 Creating full-node_certbot_run ... done
 Saving debug log to /var/log/letsencrypt/letsencrypt.log Requesting a certificate for fleek-network-node.fleek.xyz